 get too caught up in the sweep and majesty of the proceedings and can't

 The lovely train from Gland to Strasbourg, "changez Bâle", and a couple of chapters got through in our books.
-It's 3 March 2011.
+3 March 2011.

 The Strasbourg rail station in the mid-afternoon . . .